OpenShot

 OpenShot is 100% free and open-source software (GPLv3).
 There is no 'Pro' version, no watermark, no subscription, and no export limit.
 All features, including 4K export, unlimited tracks, and the new 3.4 effects, are available to every user.
 The project is supported entirely by donations and Patreon supporters.
 Unlike 'Freemium' tools like Filmora, you will never hit a paywall when trying to export your final project.

 As an open-source project, OpenShot relies on community support rather than a dedicated help desk.
 The primary hub is the r/OpenShot subreddit, which is very active with over 35,000 members and often monitored by the lead developer, Jonathan Thomas.
 GitHub issues are used for bug tracking, though response times can be slow due to the small volunteer team.
-The official user guide is comprehensive and updated for version 3.4, covering everything from basic trimming to Python scripting.
+The official user guide is comprehensive and updated for version 3.5, covering everything from basic trimming to Python scripting.
 YouTube tutorials are abundant, with creators like 'Geekoutdoors' providing years of deep-dive content.

-OpenShot 3.4 is a robust, reliable workhorse for anyone who needs free, unlimited video editing without the complexity of professional software.
+OpenShot 3.5 is a solid, reliable workhorse for anyone who needs free, unlimited video editing without the complexity of professional software.
 Its greatest strengths are its ease of use, unlimited tracks, and powerful 3D title integration with Blender.
 However, Mac power users may find the lack of native Apple Silicon support and occasional stability issues with 4K footage frustrating compared to highly optimized tools like iMovie or DaVinci Resolve.
 It is the perfect 'step-up' editor for students and creators who have outgrown basic tools but aren't ready to pay for a subscription.

 Creative Software Expert

-Accessed Feb 15, 2026
+Accessed May 6, 2026

-Accessed Feb 15, 2026
+Accessed May 6, 2026

-Accessed Feb 15, 2026
+Accessed May 6, 2026

-Accessed Feb 15, 2026
+Accessed May 6, 2026

-Accessed Feb 15, 2026
+Accessed May 6, 2026

 Research queries: OpenShot Mac 2026 features pricing review